Adalberto Almeida y Merino

-Adalberto Almeida y Merino (Bachíniva, Chihuahua, June 6, 1916 – Chihuahua, Chihuahua, June 21, 2008) was a Mexican prelate of the Roman Catholic Church who served as Bishop of Tulancingo, 1956–1962; Bishop of Zacatecas, 1962–1969 and Archbishop of Chihuahua, 1969–1991.
+Adalberto Almeida y Merino (Bachíniva, June 6, 1916 – Chihuahua, June 21, 2008) was a Mexican prelate of the Roman Catholic Church who served as Bishop of Tulancingo, 1956–1962; Bishop of Zacatecas, 1962–1969 and Archbishop of Chihuahua, 1969–1991.

 Early life

 He was born on June 6, 1916, in the village of Bachíniva, Chihuahua, the son of Luis Almeida Alderete and María Merino Sáenz.
 He received his early schooling in his home village before entering the Conciliar Seminary of Chihuahua in 1930, motivated by his parish priest, Vicente Hurtado Saldaña, who had asked for his admittance to the then Bishop of Chihuahua Antonio Guízar y Valencia.

 Priesthood

 He attended several seminaries: Chihuahua, Durango, San Luis Potosí y Veracruz.
 He also attended the Pontifical Gregorian University where he graduated in Philosophy, Dogmatic Theology and Canon Law.
 He was ordained on April 23, 1943, at the Church of the Gesu in Rome by Luigi Traglia.
 In 1946 he returned to Chihuahua where he taught at the Conciliar Seminary.